 We often mention the Zusanli acupuncture point, located at the width of four transverse fingers under the outer knee, which is a very good acupoint for improving digestion.
 So why can you massage it to improve memory?
 When your digestion and absorption become better, all the nutrients can reach the brain to keep it in the best state.

-Relax the hippocampus of the brain 15 minutes per day.
+Relax the hippocampus of the brain for 15 minutes per day

 The knowledge you absorb and the processing of it into your understanding requires a brain-sorting step.
 For example, the “brain knocking” exercise or regular exercise can make your head empty and calm.
 When your head becomes vacant, the brain starts to process and organize the information itself.
 Walking and cycling for 15-20 minutes every day can strengthen your heart health, activate your brain, reduce memory loss, and make your logical expression ability better.